 Of course, good picture books for kids also include memorable characters.
 Lovable characters are those beloved, quirky, and funny heroes that stay with you until you’re an adult.
 Who are your favorite timeless characters from your childhood reading?
 Maybe Lily of Lily’s Purple Plastic Purse or Elephant and Piggie or Lola.

 Also, you’ll know your child’s favorite children’s books because they will love them and beg for repeated readings.
 Every child will prefer some picture books over others.
 That’s okay.
 They’re forming their opinions and growing into themselves.
+Both my kids preferred different stories and authors.
+Not a problem!
+There are so many good books; there is something for everyone.

 What are the best read aloud picture books?